pezra/resume/peter-williams.md

    languages, including Ruby, RESTful web service design, unit testing, agile methodologies, etc.

- * Reengineered business processes to achieve notable reduction in complexity and redundancy.
+ * Re-engineered business processes to achieve notable reduction in complexity and redundancy.
 This effort was based on a thorough analysis of information discovered during requirements gathering and elicitation phase.